mandeep/Job-Automate/README.rst

 Overview
 ============

-Jobautomate uses the Indeed API to apply to 'easily apply' jobs posted to Indeed's website.
+Jobautomate uses the Indeed Job Search API to apply to 'easily apply' jobs posted to Indeed's website.
 Jobautomate comes in two forms.
 A command line interface (working) and a web application (in development).
 Both require user input for first name, last name, and email address for the user's details.
 The résumé is uploaded on the web interface and read from file when using the command line interface.

-Disclaimer: This project was created as a learning experience.
-Please do not use to abuse employers.
+Disclaimer: This project was created as a  proof of concept.

 Command Line Interface
 ======================